DanielMistrik/Intro2Blockchain/chapters/crypto/text.md

 *Binary* is at the end of the day what computers really understand, it is the sequential stream of 1's and 0's that you see in many movies and images.
 While it is now closely associated with computers it is first and foremost a *number system*.
+When binary is used in computers each numeral (1 or 0) is called a *bit* and 8 bits is a *byte*. *Bytes* form the basis of every piece of computer data.

 *Number Systems* are how we represent numbers.
 You are most likely accustomed to the base-10(*decimal*) number system that has 10 numerals.
 We use it because it is the most